-- Delegates should already have experience of using the Java programming language, which can be gained by attending our Java programming language course.
+- Delegates should already have experience of using the JAVA programming language, which can be gained by attending one of our JAVA programming language courses

-- Delegates should be proficient with developing Java web applications.
-They should have prior experience of delivering real world web sites although it is not expected that their experience be extensive.
+- Delegates should have prior experience of delivering real world websites although it is not expected that the experience be extensive.

 Delegates will learn how to